taminulislam/armformer/README.md

 ### Dataset Preparation

-ARMFormer is designed for thermal/RGB weapon detection datasets.
+ArmFormer is designed for thermal/RGB weapon detection datasets.
 Organize your dataset as follows:

 ```
 data/